neuml/cord19q/tasks/vaccines.md

 [The deadly coronaviruses: The 2003 SARS pandemic and the 2020 novel coronavirus epidemic in China](https://doi.org/10.1016/j.jaut.2020.102434)<br/>
 by Yang, Yongshi; Peng, Fujun; Wang, Runsheng; Guan, Kai; Jiang, Taijiao; Xu, Guogang; Sun, Jinlyu; Chang, Christopher<br/>
 *Journal of Autoimmunity - Mar 03, 2020*<br/>
-- The anti-viral drug remdesivir (Gilead®) is in clinical trials to treat COVID-19 in Wuhan.<br/>
+- The anti-viral drug remdesivir (Gilead®) is in clinical trials to treat COVID-19 in Wuhan .<br/>
-- The antiviral efficiency of five FAD-approved drugs and two well-known broadspectrum antiviral drugs have been studied and it has been found that remdesivir and chloroquine effectively inhibit SARS-CoV-2 in vitro.<br/>
+- The antiviral efficiency of five FAD-approved drugs and two well-known broadspectrum antiviral drugs have been studied and it has been found that remdesivir and chloroquine effectively inhibit SARS-CoV-2 in vitro .<br/>

 [Analysis of therapeutic targets for SARS-CoV-2 and discovery of potential drugs by computational methods](https://doi.org/10.1016/j.apsb.2020.02.008)<br/>
 by Wu, Canrong; Liu, Yang; Yang, Yueying; Zhang, Peng; Zhong, Wu; Wang, Yali; Wang, Qiqi; Xu, Yang; Li, Mingxue; Li, Xingzhou; Zheng, Mengzhu; Chen, Lixia; Li, Hua<br/>